Logistics 101

 Europe Great Britain

-Northern Ireland Europe
+Northen Ireland Europe

-Europe Northern Ireland
+Europe Northen Ireland

-Northern Ireland Rep. of Ireland
+Northen Ireland Rep. of Ireland

-Rep. of Ireland Northern Ireland
+Rep. of Ireland Northen Ireland

-Great Britain Northern Ireland
+Great Britain Northen Ireland

-Northern Ireland Great Britain
+Northen Ireland Great Britain

 Rep. of Ireland Great Britain